cebe/markdown/README.md

 Parsing of a block element is done in two steps:

-1. "consuming" all the lines belonging to it.
+1. **Consuming** all the lines belonging to it.
 In most cases this is iterating over the lines starting from the identified line until a blank line occurs.
 This step is implemented by a method named `consume{blockName}()` where `{blockName}` is the same name as used for the identify function above.
 The consume method also takes the lines array and the number of the current line.
 It will return two arguments: an array representing the block element in the abstract syntax tree